jdhao/nvim-config/README.md

 After that, when you first open nvim, all the plugins included in this configuration will be installed automatically for you.
-Since I use quite a lot of plugins (around 60 plugins), it may take some time for the installation process, depending on your network connection.
+Since I use quite a lot of plugins (around 60 plugins), it may take some time to install all of them, depending on your network connection speed.

 # Trouble shooting